Nutrition

 1. Load population: processing/{name}/population.csv

-2. Load nutrition data: data/nutrition.csv
+2. Load nutrition data: data/curated/nutrition.csv

 3. Create nutrient buses: Per-country buses for each nutrient